zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 ### TXT record

-If [Backend configuration] has neither global blocking policy, TLD blocking policy or a URL string, then a specific TXT record is read, and from that DNS record a URL string or a blocking policy is extracted, if possible.
+If [Backend configuration] has neither global blocking policy, TLD blocking policy or an URL string, then a specific DNS TXT record can be read from which an URL string or a blocking policy can be extracted.

-The owner name of the TXT record is `_url._zonemaster.<TLD>` where `<TLD>` is replaced by the TLD in question.
-It must be a single TXT record under that name or else all TXT records are ignored.
+The owner name of the TXT record must be `_url._zonemaster.<TLD>` where `<TLD>` is replaced by the TLD in question.
+There must only be a single TXT record.

 If RDATA of the TXT record consists of several strings they are concatenated into one text string.
+The following procedure is defined for parsing the TXT record:
 * If the text string is identical to the literal `-` it means a blocking policy resulting in no URL from the IANA RDAP database being used.
 * If the text string consists of the following parts then a URL is created and